 So, you blew the interview.
+Don’t Panic.
 There are a few ways to fix it.

 You blew the interview.
-It happens.
+It happens!
 Overslept?
 Made an accidentally offensive statement?
 Hungover and your mind is completely blank?
 Most everyone has blown an interview, chalked it up as a mistake and moved forward, washing their hands of it.
-That is the real mistake.
+But that is the real mistake.

-So, you blew it.
-Before giving up, try one of these ways to fix it:
+So, before you give up and walk away, try one of these ways to fix it:

 It all comes down to: if you give up, you lose.
 If you give it just one more shot, you’ve got a chance.
 You wouldn’t have been called in for an interview if you weren’t qualified.
 They want to hire you.
 Let them know that if given the chance, you can be a star employee.